avasay/avasay.github.io/_posts/2019-10-31-Get-Random-Element-From-Cached-List.markdown

 date:   2019-10-31 10:10:00 -0500
 categories: dotnet csharp
 tags: List Random Files Image Caching
+comments: true
 ---

-#### Project Type: Web Application, Generic Handler
-#### Main Topic: HttpRuntime Cache
-#### Possible application: Image Caching

 This is an extension of the previous post [Get Random Element From C# List][get-random-element] in which I retrieve a random element from ```List<T>```.
-This time, though, I will cache the list, and retrieve a random element from the cache, and made sure that on browser refresh the element is retrieved from the cache and not from the list.
-And this time, instead of a Console project, I will use a Web Application project and a Generic Handler(.ashx file), similar to what I did in my previous post [Display Image as ByteArray Using C# Generic Handler and JQuery][display-image-jquery].
+This time, though, I will cache the list, and retrieve a random element from the cache, and made sure that on browser refresh the element is retrieved from the cache and not from the list.<!--more--> And this time, instead of a Console project, I will use a Web Application project and a Generic Handler(.ashx file), similar to what I did in my previous post [Display Image as ByteArray Using C# Generic Handler and JQuery][display-image-jquery].
 Check out that post to see how to set up ASP.NET Web Application project and Generic Handler.

 Caching a generic collection in .NET is commonly used for image processing.
 For this simple demo though, I will simply cache a hardcoded list, just to show how I do it using ```System.Web.HttpRuntime.Cache``` (In my future post, I will show how to use this list to store info from the file system, cache the list, and use this cache to display random images to the browser).